-- It should include the clauses by which it is governed in the same document or an annex.
+- It should include the governing clauses within the document.

 Example of adhesion contracts

 Some famous examples include the contracts for the provision of public services like water and electricity.
-Banks and insurance companies also have these type of contract, but sometimes it’s possible that the contracts are held between individuals.
-This gives rise to the adhesion contract between individuals.
+Banks and insurance companies also routinely employ these type of contracts, but sometimes it’s possible that the contracts are entered into between individuals.

-What makes this contract a controversial one is a fact that one of the parties cannot negotiate the clauses that affect it.
-This leads to inequality to one of the parties, and this is the reason why sometimes there are abusive clauses in the contract.
+What makes this contract a controversial one is one of the parties cannot negotiate the terms of the agreement.
+This leads to inequality between the parties, and this is the reason why sometimes there are abusive clauses in the contract.

 Limitation of Adhesion Contract

 Legal limitations: There are two of them.
 One is that the voluntary act cannot transgress the law and the other is that the contract cannot disregard the rights that are declared inalienable by the law.